0

 You think you know about the Harlem Shake?

-After doing a little research, it’s safe to say most people missed some unusual details behind this craze.
+After doing a little research, it’s safe to say most people missed some unusual details that caused this craze to come about.

 In order to understand the history of the Harlem Shake we must go back over 30 years.
 The current version of the song you recognize on the videos is named “Harlem Shake” by hip-hop artist Baauer.
 This is the song used in thousands of copy-cat videos and now ranks at the top of the iTunes chart.